ryantxu/ajax-panel/README.md

 ##### v0.0.1

-- Quick and Dirty, but seems to work :)
+- Quick and Dirty, but it works!